 Although with some brilliant individual chapters, this book does not conclusively tie them together and presents isolated, scattered fragments of Barcelona rather than a unified volume.

-A deliciously savory dish of chicken with garlic, rosemary, thyme, wine, and stock, simple to prepare and beautiful when made.
+A deliciously savory dish of chicken with garlic, rosemary, thyme, wine, and stock.
+It's simple to prepare and beautiful when made.

 A delicious and decadent apple pie recipe, markedly different than the average American one.
 Almost as elegant and beautiful as it is tasty!